 This is a festival and there will be lots of walking and even more standing.
-Yes, you wanna look cute, and by all means you should but remember your feet will pay the price for not wearing something with support.
+Yes, you wanna look cute, and by all means, you should but remember your feet will pay the price for not wearing something with support.
 Wear your cute shoes to start but make sure to have your sneakers in your bag for a switch.

 Bring A Large Tote Bag

 I’m not one for cash but not everyone takes credit card, especially at festivals.
 I made sure to bring about $25 cash with me and guess what?
 It came in handy.
 There was an Italian ice cart and she only took cash.
-Guess who was able to buy a cup.
+Guess who was able to buy a cup?
 This chick!
 Don’t miss out on good stuff cause you lack paper in your pocket.

 Bring Your Own Food And Drink

 There are more than a thousand people at this event.
 There is a chance food and drink will run out and if you do get some it will probably cost more than usual.
-If you’re not interested in waiting on line 25 minutes only for the for the taco stand say they ran out when you’re 3 people from the order window (true story) then I suggest you bringing your own goodies.
+If you’re not interested in waiting on line 25 minutes only for the for the taco stand say they ran out when you’re 3 people from the order window (true story) then I suggest you bring your own goodies.
 This is a park so no one will check your bag.
 Bring whatever you need to keep your belly full until you leave.

 Have A Plan

 You need to have a plan of action.
-This is not a event where you figure it out when you get there.
+This is not an event where you figure it out when you get there.
 Do you want to get products from beauty row, pictures at selfie spots or try some new foods?
 Whatever it is get there earlier enough to do that, then worry about everything else.

-Getting Your Ticket to Curlfest 2018
+Getting Your Ticket to CurlFest 2018